Dfte/Discovery/README.md

 # To Do list :

+ - Search for sensitive files on Pastebin/Github (ON GOING)
  - Find a way to detect emails patterns
      - Query HaveIBeenPowned API to gather statistics about pwned emails : email-format.com